Requirements for distributing apps in Korea

 - Business registration number

-- Name of agency that issued the e-commerce license
+- Name of agency that issued the e-commerce licence

 Add requirements to your Account Details page